DamengRandom/tipify/js-immutability.md

-### Javascript Immutability
+### JavaScript Immutability

 #### Concept:

 In JavaScript, if the variable is mutable, when we modifies the copy also the original variable get modified.
-If ariable is immutable, when we modifies the copy, the copy does not affect the original variable.
+If variable is immutable, when we modifies the copy, the copy does not affect the original variable.

 2 major variable types:
 - primitive type: `string`, `null`, `undefined`, `boolean`, `number` and `symbol` (Immutable) [(Unchangable)]